- Content optimization consistently evolves over time.

 - Excellent content-optimization tactics often include educational content, which carefully helps customers through a product process, such as signing up for a credit card or how to open a bank account.

 - Schedule your free consultation

 - Jordon Koene: LinkedIn // Twitter

 - Benjamin Shapiro: Bio // Podcast Network // Twitter // LinkedIn

 Ben: Welcome to Optimization October on The Voices of Search podcast.
 I’m your host Benjamin Shapiro and this month we’re going to point the microscope at your content in what we’re calling Optimization October.
 Joining us is Jordan Koene, who is the lead SEO strategist and CEO of Searchmetrics Inc. and today Jordan and I are going to talk about what you need to know to make October the most optimized month for your content efforts.

-To schedule your free digital diagnostic, go to searchmetrics.com/diagnostic.
+To schedule your free consultation, go to searchmetrics.com/request-free-consultation.
 Okay, on with the show.
 Here’s my conversation with Jordan Koene, lead SEO strategist and the CEO of Searchmetrics Inc. Jordan, welcome to Optimization October.

 Jordan: All right, is there any Halloween themes that we’re going to be including into this episode?

 Ben: How about I just do a wolf howl and we call it quits?

 Jordan: I’m not sure our listeners are going to enjoy that, but let’s just continue.